laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/04-MoreOnFunction/moreOnFunction.md

 func([1, 2, 3, 1], ["sdf"]);
 ```

-TypeScript is saying that the second argument that you have passed to the function does not have a length property and the most important part is after passing the first argument to the function the _Type parameter_ value becomes an array of numbers.
+TypeScript is saying that the second argument that we have passed to the function does not have a length property and the most important part is after passing the first argument to the function the _Type parameter_ value becomes an array of numbers.
 So that's why we must pass another array which is also an array regardless of the element type.

 Because TypeScript is not forcing us to pass another array which element type is also a number.
 Not!